Up to 60% off sofas & mattresses — limited‑time deals.

 Cost, Style, and When a Loveseat Is the Smarter Buy

-Price is not as simple as “smaller equals much cheaper.”
-In same-collection comparisons, loveseats usually cost a bit less, but often not dramatically less, because upholstery, frame construction, and labor are still similar.
-That means room role matters.
-A loveseat works exceptionally well as bedroom seating, an office piece, a reading nook anchor, or the partner to a full sofa.
+Price is not as simple as smaller equals much cheaper.
+In same-collection comparisons, loveseats often cost a bit less, but not always by much, because the frame, upholstery, and labor are still similar.
+That is why room role matters more than headline size.
+A loveseat works especially well in a bedroom, office, reading nook, or as the partner to a full sofa.
 A sofa earns its larger footprint when it is doing the daily work in the main living room.

 When a sofa is worth the extra footprint

 Choose the sofa when the room is where people actually live: movie nights, naps, kids piling on, regular guests, or three-plus daily users.
-The extra width changes behavior.
-People tend to perch on loveseats and settle into sofas.
+The added width changes behavior.
+People perch on loveseats more often; they settle into sofas.
 In a main family room, buying too small is usually the mistake people notice first.

 When a loveseat beats a sofa

 Choose the loveseat when the bigger risk is crowding the room.
-That is common in studios, small dens, upstairs lofts, home offices, bedrooms, and mixed-use rooms where seating shares space with work or sleep functions.
-A loveseat can also solve the “one big sofa or several lighter pieces?” problem by pairing with chairs or an ottoman.
-The 71-inch versus 96-inch gap in Room & Board’s Jasper line is a good example: 25 inches is often the difference between a room that breathes and a room that feels taken over.
+That is common in studios, small dens, lofts, home offices, bedrooms, and mixed-use rooms where seating has to share space with work or sleep.
+A loveseat can also solve the one-big-sofa-or-several-lighter-pieces problem by pairing with chairs or an ottoman.
+In many rooms, the difference between a 71-inch piece and a 96-inch piece is the difference between breathing room and visual clutter.

 Should You Buy a Loveseat, a Sofa, or an Apartment Sofa?

-This middle category is where many shoppers land.
-Current retail guides place loveseats around 52–72 inches, apartment sofas around 68–80 inches, and standard sofas around 72–96 inches.
-In plain terms, an apartment sofa is often the right answer when a loveseat feels visually small but a standard sofa feels too committed for the room.
-For a renter in a one-bedroom apartment, that can be the most balanced choice.
+This middle category is where a lot of shoppers land.
+Current retail guides place loveseats around 52-72 inches, apartment sofas around 68-80 inches, and standard sofas around 72-96 inches.
+In plain terms, an apartment sofa is often the right answer when a loveseat feels too small but a standard sofa feels too committed for the room.
+For a renter or anyone furnishing a tighter living room, that balance can be the sweet spot.

 Action Summary